GetDKAN/dkan/docs/components/datastore/index.rst

 The DKAN Datastore is managed by the Feeds module.
 Custom plugins were created for the Feed fetcher and processor to make the file uploaded to the resource form a feed item.

+## Geocoder

+DKAN's native Datastore can use the Drupal [geocoder](https://www.drupal.org/project/geocoder) module to add latitude/longitude coordinates to resources that have plain-text address information.
+This means that datasets containing plain-text addresses can be viewed on a map using the [Data Preview](dkan-documentation/dkan-features/data-preview-features) or more easily used to build map-based data visualizations.

 .. toctree::
    :maxdepth: 1

+   background
    datastoreAPI
+   largefiles
+   managing